 Our Doylestown alimony lawyers are able to help you if you are looking to establish an alimony order, enforce an existing order, or modify or terminate an alimony obligation.
 In addition, our attorneys have significant experience resolving alimony disputes in high-asset divorces; we know how to address income from investments, business interests, pensions, annuities, and other sources to determine a fair alimony.

-For over 65 years, the attorneys of Rubin, Glickman, Steinberg and Gifford have strived to practice according to the tenets of our founding partner, Irwin Rubin, serving the legal needs of clients and families across Montgomery County, Bucks County, Lehigh County, Chester County, Delaware County, and throughout Southeastern Pennsylvania.
+For over 65 years, the attorneys of Rubin, Glickman, Steinberg and Gifford have strived to practice according to the tenets of our founding partner, Irwin Rubin, serving the legal needs of clients and families across Montgomery County, Bucks County, and throughout Southeastern Pennsylvania.
 We work hard to ensure that we remain at the forefront of developments in family law and legal technology so that we can provide you with the best possible legal representation.

 Our dedication to providing our clients with excellent legal representation and service has been consistently recognized by our legal peers.
 For the past 15 years many of our partners have been named Pennsylvania Super Lawyers by their fellow attorneys.
 Many of our associates have also been named by their peers as Pennsylvania Rising Stars.
 In addition to being named a “Best Law Firm” by US News and World Report, since 1992, Rubin, Glickman, Steinberg, and Gifford has received the highest AV rating from the Martindale-Hubbell Peer Review rating system, which recognizes our firm’s commitment to ethical representation.

-Our attorneys are committed to helping you through your alimony matter in as efficient and effective a manner as possible while still fully protecting your interests and rights.
+Our Doylestown alimony attorneys are committed to helping you through your alimony matter in as efficient and effective a manner as possible while still fully protecting your interests and rights.
 We are experienced in guiding our clients through negotiation and mediation to reach a settlement on alimony disputes.
-Of course, our attorneys are fully prepared to go to court to fight on your behalf and advocate for your preferred outcome in your alimony matter.
+Of course, our spousal support attorneys in Doylestown are fully prepared to go to court to fight on your behalf and advocate for your preferred outcome in your alimony matter.

 Although a couple who gets divorced no longer has the benefit of combining their incomes to support one household, divorce law in Pennsylvania allows courts to order alimony payments to ensure that both spouses can enjoy a similar standard of living as they begin their lives apart.
 Seeking an alimony order, or attempting to enforce or modify an existing order can be a complicated process.
 If you are dealing with an alimony matter, contact the Doylestown alimony attorneys at Rubin, Glickman, Steinberg & Gifford today to schedule a consultation with one of our experienced lawyers to learn more about your rights and options with respect to alimony.
 Call us today at 215-822-7575 to schedule a free, initial consultation.